 New Year's Eve and New Year's Day are full of traditions to ensure a lucky start to the next year.
-If you want to have a particularly lucky year, you could incorporate all of the foods considered lucky all across the world.
+If you want to ensure a particularly lucky year, you could incorporate all of the foods considered lucky around the world.
 Or, pick your favorite, cross your fingers, and hope that your new year is a good one.

 01 of 06

 Grapes (Portugal and Spain)

 Grapes are the lucky food of choice in Spain, Portugal, and much of the Spanish- and Portuguese-speaking countries in South America.
 In Spain, revelers must consume 12 grapes, one at a time, in the first 12 seconds of the new year.
 In South American countries, celebrants must consume 12 grapes before the clock tolls midnight.
 Each grape represents a different month of the new year, so a sour fifth grape might mean that May will be a difficult month.
 Peruvians go one step further by eating a thirteenth grape after the clock rolls over to the next year.

 02 of 06

 For centuries, pigs and pork have been a symbol of good luck and a traditional food to eat on New Year's Day.
 In the European Middle Ages, wild pigs were caught, slaughtered, and roasted on New Year's Day.

 Later, pigs or pork were given as presents to other families to signify wealth and prosperity.
 Also, pigs root by moving forward, therefore much of the Western world eats pork to signify moving forward into the new year.
 In Cuba, people eat roast suckling pig whereas Swedes prefer roasted pigs' feet.
 Eastern Europeans often eat spit-roasted pig or roast pork loin.

 03 of 06

 Germans go one step further with the pork concept.
 There, marzipan pigs known as Glücksschwein (lucky pigs) are given at New Year's to bring good luck in the coming year.